Engine Smoke Signals: Causes and Solutions Explained

 Smoke rising from the engine during a rainstorm could be a sign that water has burned off in the exhaust or radiator.
 During rainy days, this is completely typical, so there’s no need to be concerned.

-How do I fix smoking engine?
+How do I fix a smoking engine?

 Identifying the source of the smoke should be your top priority.
-And if you pay close attention to the smoke’s color or scent, you may easily determine which components are to fault.
+And if you pay close attention to the smoke’s color or scent, you may easily determine which components are at fault.
 Improper fuel combustion, commonly caused by malfunctioning fuel injectors, carburetors, pressure regulators, etc., is a common source of black smoke in engines.

 Coolant leaks, which can be caused by a variety of issues like a damaged gasket, a cracked radiator or radiator hose, a fractured cylinder head, a cracked engine block, etc., sometimes manifest as white smoke or a pleasant odor.
 When engines consume too much oil, it can produce smoke that is blue or gray in color and has a bitter taste.
 The PVC system, damaged pistons, valves, or cylinder walls can all lead to oil burning.